micolous/grpc-asgi-django-demo/docs/demo.md

   to the `x-http-code` response header, and [a Lua script running in Envoy][lua] rewrites the response status code using that header.

+- Envoy logs all requests as `POST`, because it shows the HTTP method used when communicating with the gRPC server, rather than what was used by the client.

 There are some limitations as a result of simplifications in this demo
 environment: